TVsIan/coindrop/README.md

 Coin Drop Sounds:

 Provides a coin drop sound effect when a coin is inserted in MAME.
+Gives a little extra info if -verbose is on.

 Currently selects one of three random sounds.
 Eventually, it will have some variations to use based on coin count, to sound like a fuller coin box.